 If you panicked when word got out that major conferences and events were cancelled due to COVID-19 complications, you weren’t alone.

-However, just because events will be hosted via computer screens as 2020 progresses, doesn’t mean that all opportunities to connect with those who are on the registration list are lost.
+However, just because some events are still hosted via computer screens, it doesn’t mean that all opportunities to connect with those who are on the registration list are lost.

 There are still a variety of ways to build rapport with both prospective and current partners in the absence of in-person face-to-face time.

 Let’s take a look at some strategies that can help you and your team build relationships before, during, and after virtual events:

 Before: Building Awareness Prior to A Virtual Event

 Between booking flights, printing pamphlets, and crossing your fingers that no one left their business cards back at the office, event planning was already stressful.